DScope/docs/source/index.html.md

-  name | String | Name of the specific Question. question_type | String | Type of the question. subform_index | Integer | If use a subform indicate the iteration inside the subform. question_id | Integer | Internal identifier of the question. form_code | String | Public identifier of the form answer. form_state | String | Last status of the form answer.
+  name | String | Name of the specific Question. question_type | String | Type of the question. subform_index | Integer | If use a subform indicate the iteration inside the subform. metadata_id | Integer | Identifier of the metadata object of the List metadata_type | String | Identifier of the list of metadata (location, products, and more) question_id | Integer | Internal identifier of the question. form_code | String | Public identifier of the form answer. form_state | String | Last status of the form answer.